To Plan your perfect day out in Norfolk with our list of things to do in Norwich.

 If you are looking for things to do near Norwich then there is only one answer, and that is The Norfolk Broads.
 It’s a short drive from the city centre and provides a relaxing escape from the busy Norfolk City.

 The Norfolk Broads is a magical place to visit especially on a sunny day.
-You have 200 miles of waterways where you can either go on an organised boat trip or hire a boat and become your own captain.
+Imagine, a nice sunny day exploring the 200 miles of waterways on an organised boat trip.
+If you like to be at the helm then why not hire your own boat and explore the Norfolk Broads under your own steam.

 Nature lovers will love the Norfolk Broads with all its natural beauty and wildlife.
 You will discovery waterfowl, butterflies, dragonflies, and rare flowers, while anglers will love the waterways for the large fish.